Newsom’s income went up in 1st year as California governor

 An election date has not yet been set.
 If the recall moves forward as expected, voters will be asked two questions: Should Newsom be removed from office, and if so, who should replace him?
 He cannot be a candidate listed on the second question.

 Anthony Ramirez, a spokesman for businessman John Cox, said the campaign has been reviewing the requirements under the new law.
-Cox ran against Newsom in 2018 and only released the cover page of his tax returns.
+Cox ran against Newsom in 2018 and only released partial returns.

 Celebrity Caitlyn Jenner’s campaign said the campaign will comply with any requirements for the election.